 Tools to use for repurposing your content in other media formats

 - Try the Canva Infographic Maker to create super fast and easy visuals and infographics.
-Canva offers a huge variety of templates, layouts, photos and icons you can use to create professional-looking images. (free & premium)
+Canva offers a huge variety of templates, layouts, photos, and icons you can use to create professional-looking images. (free & premium).
+Or, check out Visme for creating compelling infographics.

 - Try Movely to create animated videos (starting from US$ 5 per month)

-- Try tools like Giphy, GIFMaker.me or Flipagram to create Gifs for Twitter.
+- Try tools like Giphy or GIFMaker.me to create Gifs for Twitter.
 You can also use Canva to convert your images into motion GIFs.

 - Powerpoint or Google Slides are basic tools to create a simple presentation of your blog post.
 You can create an mpg4 or .wmv file to use them as video.